reveurmichael/mysql-python-tutorial/Readme.md

-# MySQL and Python Tutorial
+# MySQL, PhpMyAdmin and Python Tutorial

 ## Install MySQL on cloud virtual machine with Docker